lirm/aeron-go/archive/README.md

 Finally golang idioms are used where reasonable.

-The archive library does not lock and concurrent calls to archive library calls that invoke the aeron-archive protocol calls should be externally locked to ensure only one concurrent access.
+The archive library does not lock and concurrent calls to archive library calls that invoke the aeron-archive protocol calls should be externally locked to ensure only one  concuurrent access.

-Each Archive instance has it's own aeron instance running a proxy (outgoing/producer) and control (incoming/subscriber) pair to make up both halves of what is essentially an RPC based protocol.
+Each Archive instance has it's own aeron instance running a proxy (outgoing/producer) and control (incoming/subscriber) pair.

-Archive operations are hence modelled as synchronous calls.
-Should an async API be desired, this can be easily achieved by wrapping the sync call with a channel, see for example aeron.AddSubscription().

-The codecs used are generated using Aeron, and generally the archive library uses those types:

- * Where the protocol specifies a BooleanType a golang bool is used until the point of encoding.

- * Recording descriptors are returned using the codecs.RecordingDescriptor type.

- * It was tempting to make the sourceLocation a boolean ```isLocal``` but keeping the underlying codec value allows for future additions.
+It was tempting to make the sourceLocation a boolean ```isLocal``` but keeping the underlying codec value allows for future additionals.
+However, where the protocol specifies a BooelanType a bool is used until encoding.

 Questions/Issues
 ===
 Testing:
  * Look for local archive and exec?
 Test and not run for Travis?
 Mock?
 Add jars to repo and fetch?

 Are there any Packets bigger than MTU requiring fragment assembly?
  * Errors *could* conceivably be artbitrarily long strings but this is a) unlikely, b) not currently the case.

-Logging INFO - I would like normal operation to be NORMAL so I can have an intermediate to DEBUG which is currently too voluminous.
+Logging INFO - I'd rathernormal operations to be NORMAL so I can have an intermediate on DEBUG which is voluminous.

 FindLatestRecording() currently in basic_replayed_subscriber useful in API?

-startRecording return .. arguably this is an aeron-archive issue and relevantID should be recordingId.
+startRecording return .. arguably this is an aeron-archive issue and relevantID should be recordingId? upstream?

-stopRecordingBySubscription - seriously?

 Backlog
 ===
- * Have I really understood java's startRecording(), and the relevantId returned from StartRecording exchange.
+ * [?]
+Have I really understood java's startRecording(), and the relevantId returned from StartRecording exchange.
- * Test failures / reliability
- * Expand testing
+ * [L] Expand testing
+  * [S] Test failures
+  * [S] Test reliability
+  * [?] archive-media-driver mocking/execution
- * Review locking decision.
+ * [S] Review locking decision.
 Adding lock/unlock in archive is simple.
- * Ephemeral port usage
+ * [?]
+Ephemeral port usage
- * The current archive state is bogus
+ * [S} The archive state is bogus
+   * IsOpen()?
- * 60 FIXMEs
+ * 58 FIXMEs
- * AuthConnect, Challenge/Response
+ * [?]
+AuthConnect, Challenge/Response
- * Improve the Error handling
+ * [?]
+Improve the Error handling
- * OnAvailableCounter: Not supported yet?
-This is going to matter I think
+ * [?]
+OnAvailableCounter: Not supported yet?
+This may matter I think
   * See also RecordingIdFromCounter
- * Defaults settings and setting
+ * [S] Defaults settings and setting
-  * I think we should be able to load a 'Settings' into the library after initialization.
- * RecordingEvent Handler and Recording Admin (detach segment etc)
+ * [M] RecordingEvent Handler and Recording Admin (detach segment etc)
- * Clean up and initial upstream push
+ * [?]
+Clean up and initial upstream push

 Done
 ===
  * Close/Disconnect
  * Simplest straight line basic recorded publisher and basic subscriber